openvinotoolkit/openvino/samples/cpp/classification_sample_async/README.md

 When inference is done, the application outputs data to the standard output stream.
 You can place labels in .labels file near the model to get pretty output.

-You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/Integrate_with_customer_application_new_API.md) section of "Integrate the Inference Engine with Your Application" guide.
+You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/Integrate_with_customer_application_new_API.md) section of "Integrate the OpenVINO™ Runtime with Your Application" guide.

 ## Building